 The action plan also calls on animal husbandry departments in all state governments to ensure that veterinary care is provided only by qualified doctors.
 There have been reports that untrained people overdose sick cows – sometimes by as much as 35 times the regular dose.
 This turns the cattle carcasses into a lethal meal for vultures.

 Bad habits die hard

 Diclofenac is a habit that has stuck partly due to a lack of choice.
 Meloxicam, the only vulture-safe Diclofenac substitute, is not popular among veterinarians in India.
-In 2017, Meloxicam accounted for only 32% of sales.
+In 2017, a survey of pharmacies revealed that Meloxicam accounted for only 32% of NSAID products available.